MrAnnix/MrAnnix.github.io/_posts/2019-05-07-dat-how-decentralize-web.md

 ---
 layout: post
 title:  "dat:// — How to decentralize your website?"
-description: "Decentralize your website with dat, a peer-to-peer protocol that will make the Web more efficient and secure."
+description: "Decentralize your website with dat, a P2P protocol that will make the Web more efficient and secure."
 date: 2019-05-07T21:57:00Z
 last_modified_at: 2019-05-07T23:07:34Z
 image: /assets/images/blog/dat-how-decentralize-web.jpg